Tinnitus is a common symptom of an acoustic neuroma. So is hearing loss.

 And there are patients for whom tinnitus and hearing loss have had a simultaneous onset.

-How Soon After Tinnitus Is Hearing Loss
+How Soon After Tinnitus Is Hearing Loss from Acoustic Neuroma?

 But sometimes one symptom follows the other.
 So I asked Dr. Hamid R. Djalilian, MD, how soon after the onset of tinnitus might hearing loss occur, when the latter symptom follows the former symptom.